Asp Scripting Platform

 AspDataEntry *AspFind

-(AspEngine *, AspDataEntry *tree, const AspDataEntry *key);
+(AspEngine *, const AspDataEntry *tree, const AspDataEntry *key);

 AspDataEntry *AspNext(AspEngine *, AspDataEntry *iterator);